pradnyakhimsara/datasciencecoursera/TIDY_DATA/CodeBook.md

 "Activity" -- This variable holds the activity performed by each subject.
 The activities can take the following values :
 	LAYING , STANDING , WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING

-The following variables are all numeric data
+The following variables are all numeric data. the mean() or std() at the end of each name describes whether the variable is the mean on the measurement or the standard deviation on the measurement in the original raw data.
+The X, Y and Z indicate the direction of the measurement.

 "tBodyAcc-mean()-X" -- This column holds the mean of the mean of the body acceleration signal in the X direction for each subject and each activity